Emergency Treatment For High Blood Pressure At Home

 For most people, their blood pressure readings should be below 120/80 mm Hg.
 Elevated blood pressure is anything higher than that.

-When taking your blood pressure readings, you’ll look at two numbers – the systolic pressure, which is the first or top number and measures how much pressure your blood exerts against your artery walls with each heartbeat, and your diastolic blood pressure, which is the second number on the bottom.
+When taking your blood pressure readings, you’ll look at two numbers: the systolic pressure, which is the first or top number and measures how much pressure your blood exerts against your artery walls with each heartbeat; and your diastolic blood pressure, which is the second number, on the bottom.

-This shows how much pressure is being exerted when your heart is resting between beats.
+The diastolic blood pressure indicates how much pressure is being exerted when your heart is resting between beats.

-The Two Types of High Blood Pressure to Watch Out For
+The Two Types of High Blood Pressure To Watch Out For

 What Happens During a Hypertensive Crisis?